 Apply the Smoothing tool to your brush in Fresco to have the app autocorrect for a shaky hand.
 “You don’t need to be as precise with lines,” says Fernandez.
 “Because the tool guides your line and gives you more control.”

-Line drawing is worth practicing for anyone looking to improve their ability to show light and shapes in their art.
-“It forced me to learn how to describe form with just fields of white and black, and how to balance those,” says Case.
+Line drawing is worth practising for anyone looking to improve their ability to show light and shapes in their art.
+“It forced me to learn how to describe form with just fields of white and black and how to balance those,” says Case.
 “And I think it drew better images out of me as a young artist.”
 See what you can do with this versatile drawing method.